Tichina Arnold: Personal life

 In 1998, Arnold started her own company of designer headgear called "China Moon Rags".
 The headbands were Swarovski crystal-embroidered bandanas.
-Celebrities such as her good friends Michel'le, Tisha Campbell, Janet Jackson, Vivica A. Fox, Regina King, Christina Aguilera and LisaRaye McCoy have modeled and been seen wearing Arnold's designs.
+Celebrities such as her good friends Michel'le, Tisha Campbell, Janet Jackson, Vivica A. Fox, Regina King, Christina Aguilera and LisaRaye McCoy were seen wearing Arnold's designs.
 When her daughter was born, she stopped production.

+She was married to heavyweight boxer Lamon Brewster; they divorced in 1995.

-Arnold has a daughter, Alijah Kai Haggins (born March 16, 2004), with music producer Carvin Haggins.
+Arnold has a daughter, Alijah Kai Haggins (b.
+March 16, 2004), with music producer Carvin Haggins.
 In an interview with Joan Rivers, Arnold revealed that she had thought she was unable to conceive after bouts with endometriosis.

 On August 18, 2012, Arnold married St. Johns Men's Basketball assistant coach and former Golden State Warriors assistant coach DaRico Hines in Honolulu, Hawaii.
 In January 2016, Arnold's representative confirmed she and Hines were divorcing.
 The media reported that Hines had been unfaithful to Arnold, having made a sex tape with another woman during their marriage, which was later released to the public without his consent.
+They were divorced in July 2022.